missirol/MEMDataBase/README.md

 ~~~
 myDataBase=ROOT.MEMDataBase("/nfs/dust/cms/user/kelmorab/MEDataBase")
 ~~~
-Create the top level hierarchy for a specific sample.
+Create the top level hierarchy for a specific sample and systematic.
 Use an unique identifier which CANNOT contain underscores. e.g. ttbarInclusiveJESDOWN
 ~~~